-Explore the best trails near Groveland with detailed reviews, photos, trail maps, and driving directions curated by hikers, campers and nature lovers like you.
+Explore the best trails near Groveland with hand-curated trail maps and driving directions as well as detailed reviews and photos from hikers, campers and nature lovers like you.

 We were able to access this trail the first weekend in November, and it was beautiful.
 Lots of fall colors in the lower elevation, and after the 2800 foot elevation gain, it was crisp and cool and there was even a little snow on the ground.
 We chose to camp along the banks of nearby Frog Creek.
 This was a great place to go for a quick little weekend backpacking trip.